 In April 2018, over a year-and-a-half into the X-T2’s lifespan, Fujifilm announced a firmware update that brought internal F-Log recording and 1080p/120 fps options.
 This update followed the launch of the X-H1, a more video-oriented camera built around the same basic tech as the X-T2.
 We’re please to see that Fujifilm continues to keep its flagship products fresh with new features, particularly this long after launch.

 Thanks to fast autofocus, the X-T2 is ready to handle a wide variety of assignments.

-One potential downside of the video mode, which we alluded to, is that clip length is limited to just 10 minutes.
+One potential downside of the video mode, which we alluded to, is that clip length is limited to just 10 minutes (this can be bypassed by recording externally).
 This likely won’t be a problem in most scenarios, but could be an issue for long interviews or event videography.
 In those situations, it is probably worth it to add the Vertical Power Booster Grip, which will extend continuous record time to 30 minutes while tripling battery life.

 Features like these show that Fujifilm has taken a keen interest in the higher-end videography market.
 It’s an unexpected move for the company, which seemed to pride itself on building niche cameras for still photographers, but it is certainly a welcome one.
 Hybrid still and video shooters who may have been interested in the X-T1, but had to look elsewhere due to that camera’s lackluster video capabilities, now have a very good reason to reconsider Fujifilm.